syedazainab12/FinApp/README.md

 # FinApp
-his application can allow the end user to check whether they have updated their insurance before expire.
-Insurance agency can use it to track their customers and amount they pay.
+This project is a blockchain-based application that allows high-authorized organizations to check the insurance details of users.
+This includes the agency they are registered with, the type of agency, and the amount they paid monthly.
+The application also allows users to check whether they have updated their insurance before it expires.
+Insurance agencies can use the application to track their customers and the amount they pay.